cassiussa/openshift-custom-builder/README.md

 ### Custom Builder Workflow

-Although Custom builder image authors have great flexibility in defining the build process, your builder image must still adhere to the following required steps necessary for seamlessly running a build inside of OpenShift Container Platform:
+Although Custom builder image authors have great flexibility in defining the build process, your builder image must still adhere to the following required steps necessary for seamlessly running a build inside of OKD or OpenShift Container Platform:

 1. The `Build` object definition contains all the necessary information about input parameters for the build.